Katherinaxxx/2022AICITY_T2/README.md

 ` scripts/add_cnt.py` is a Python script that is used to count frequency.

-- [TODO]Download the pretrained models, scores, extracted visual and text embeddings, which are used to reproduce the best submission.
+- Download the pretrained models, scores, extracted visual and text embeddings, which are used to reproduce the best submission.
 You can download these files [here](https://drive.google.com/drive/folders/1YPzdMLP1OfT6ma7E_ETFXvohI90dmVUp?usp=sharing).

 The directory structures in `mmpt`, `MODEL_NAME` and `score` are as follows：